 The Bâtiment Multi-Mission (B2M) class multi-mission, ocean-going vessels are being built by Kership, a joint venture (JV) between Piriou and DCNS, for the French Navy.
 They are intended to replace the BATRAL-class light transport ships.

 The vessels are designed to carry out missions such as maritime surveillance, policing, and monitoring and protection in the overseas territories and exclusive economic zones (EEZ) of France.

 They can also be used to combat illegal activities such as drug trafficking, illegal immigration and piracy.
 Civil missions of the vessels include humanitarian assistance, pollution control and fishery protection.

 Orders and deliveries of multi-mission vessels

-The contract also includes an option for the fourth vessel, which France made a decision to build in May 2015.
+The contract also includes an option for a fourth vessel, which France made a decision to build in May 2015.

-As the lead contractor for the B2M programme, Piriou will carry out design and construction of the ships in Concarneau.
-DCNS is responsible for military studies, and supply of onboard communications systems (SITIP) and in-service support (ISS) for the vessels for six years.
+As the lead contractor for the B2M programme, Piriou will carry out the design and construction of the ships in Concarneau.
+DCNS is responsible for military studies, and supply of on-board communications systems (SITIP) and in-service support (ISS) for the vessels for six years.

-Keel-laying of the first vessel, designated D'Entrecasteaux, was held in May 2014 and the launch took place in August 2015.
-The vessel will be based at Noumea in French Caledonia and entered sea trials in October 2015, where it was received by the French Navy in March 2016.
+The keel-laying of the first vessel, designated D’Entrecasteaux, was held in May 2014, and its launch took place in August 2015.
+The vessel will be based at Noumea, in French Caledonia, and entered sea trials in October 2015, after which it was received by the French Navy in March 2016.

-Bougainville, the second vessel in the class, entered construction phase in 2015 and was launched in February 2016.
-It is expected to be commissioned in the fourth quarter of 2016 and will be homeported at Papeete in French Polynesia.
+Bougainville, the second vessel in the class, entered the construction phase in 2015 and was launched in February 2016.
+It is expected to be commissioned in the fourth quarter of 2016 and will be homeported at Papeete, in French Polynesia.